AnIdiotsGuide/discordjs-bot-guide/coding-guides/storing-data-in-a-persistent-collection.md

 const EnmapLevel = require("enmap-level");

 const pointProvider = new EnmapLevel({name: "points"});
-this.points = new Enmap({provider: pointProvider});
+client.points = new Enmap({provider: pointProvider});
 ```

 That will create a new Enmap under the name of points, and attaches it to the client extention so it can be used where ever you have access to the client object.
+This should be in your main app file, where your client is defined.

 Now before we move to the `/modules/functions.js` file to add a _"monitor"_, we want to add this line to the message event, just below `if (message.author.bot) return`: